 Lucca

-- Màrita Apartment: This beautifully updated 2-bedroom apartment sits in a stellar location within Lucca’s historic walled city, offering the perfect blend of medieval charm and modern comfort.
+- Màrita Apartment: This beautifully updated 2-bedroom apartment sits in a stellar location within Lucca’s historic walled city.
 The thoughtfully decorated space provides plenty of room for families to spread out, while the exceptionally friendly and communicative host ensures a seamless stay.
 You’ll love being steps away from Lucca’s cobblestone streets, charming piazzas, and famous city walls.
 All while enjoying the convenience of a spacious, contemporary home base.

 - Casa Alice Lucca Centro: This charming apartment in Lucca’s centro offers exceptional value for families seeking comfort without breaking the budget.
 The thoughtful sleeping arrangement features a queen bed for parents and twin beds for the kids.
 A perfect setup that ensures everyone gets a good night’s rest.
 What really sets this property apart is its impeccable cleanliness, prime central location for exploring Lucca on foot, and truly fantastic price point that makes it an unbeatable choice for budget-conscious families.